IgorBrandao42/Gaussian-Quantum-Information-Numerical-Toolbox-matlab/README.md

 # Gaussian Quantum State Toolbox

-This is a MATLAB Toolbox for numerical simulation of
+This is a MATLAB Toolbox for numerical simulation of quantum gaussian states and their dynamics dictated by a set of linear Langevin and Lyapunov equations

- 1. Gaussian states
- 2. Quantum open dynamics following Langevin and Lyapunov equations of motion;

 In regards to the numerical Gaussian Quantum Information portion of this toolbox, given a gaussian state's expected quadratures and/or covariance matrix, it calculates: